m-byte918/BotW-Memory-Notes/ADDRESSES.md

 #### This file contains information about certain Addresses and what they do.

 ## _Runes_ (v1.2.0, USA)
-These addresses apply to the stasis and magnesis runes.
-Need to add other runes later.

 |Address |  What the value is  |   Notes
 |--------|---------------------|----------
 |43856C88|Crosshair Target's ID|00000000 = No object within crosshairs